 What are the Second Nature recipes like?

 I’ve been so impressed with the Second Nature recipes and have really enjoyed having a book of tasty, easy to make recipes so ready at hand.
-You can also access them all on the Second Nature app.
+You can also access them all on the Second Nature app, which are updated regularly.

 I have quite a few cookbooks but never use them because I don’t plan for the supermarket, or know what’s good to make.
 And they’re just long and complicated, and anything over about 40 minutes to prepare is not fun for me.
 I’m self-employed, I don’t have time for that.

 The Second Nature recipes are pretty simple, and by using the app I’ve been able to order my ingredients very easily online.
 In fact, ordering online with the app in one hand and my laptop at the other has been an absolute game changer for me.

 My favourite recipes are the savoury slice, the banana bread, the butter chicken and the Burmese curry – oh, and the muesli.

 Before Second Nature we had a few recipes we’d recycle at home – fajitas, chilli, roast chicken – but this has made me a lot more adventurous in the kitchen, and given me some great recipes to learn in lockdown.

 – Just had Shakshuka for breakfast – YUM

 My boyfriend likes them too – although, it can be hard to stick to their portion size.
 Which, incidentally will be my next thing to focus on in the programme.